 Sr. No. Questions Whether Complied?
 Princip le 1 1.
 Does the policy relating to ethics, bribery and corruption cover only the Company?
-Yes/No. Does it extend to the Group/Joint Ventures/Suppliers/Contractors/NGOs/ Others?
+Yes/No. Does it extend to the Group/Joint Ventures/Suppliers/Contractors/NGOs/Others?
 2. How many stakeholder complaints have been received in the past financial year and what percentage was satisfactorily resolved by the management?
-If so, provide details thereof, in about 50 words or so.
-No complaint was received regarding ethical and other matters contained in this principle.
+If so, provide details thereof, in about 50 words or so. contained in this principle.
 Princip le 2 1.
 List up to 3 of your products or services whose design The Company is not engaged in manufacture of any goods. has incorporated social or environmental concerns, risks and / or opportunities.
 The Company is a Non-Banking Financial Institution (Category: Infrastructure Finance Company) engaged primarily in the business of Infrastructure Project Finance.
 The Company does not finance and/or invest in any project that does not comply with the environmental & social norms and laws of the Country.
-2. For each such product, provide the following details in respect of resource use (energy, water, raw material etc.) per unit of product (optional): Not Applicable. a.
+2. For each such product, provide the following details in respect of resource use (energy, water, raw material etc.) per unit of product (optional): a.
 Reduction during sourcing/production/distribution achieved since the previous year throughout the value chain? b.
 Reduction during usage by consumers (energy, water) has been achieved since the previous year?
 3. Does the Company have procedures in place for sustainable sourcing (including transportation)?
 Not Applicable. a.
 If yes, what percentage of your inputs was sourced sustainably?
 Also, provide details thereof, in about 50 words or so.
 4. Has the Company taken any steps to procure goods and services from local & small producers, including communities surrounding their place of work? a.
 If yes, what steps have been taken to improve their capacity and capability of local and small vendors?

 Sr. No. Questions Whether Complied?
 5. Does the Company have a mechanism to recycle The Company is not engaged in the manufacture of any goods. products and waste?
-If yes what is the percentage of recycling of products and waste (separately as $<5\%$, $5-10\%$, $>10\%$).
-Also, provide details thereof, in about The waste generated at its offices is managed as per the waste disposal process. ' 50 words or so.
+If yes what is the percentage of recycling of products and waste (separately as <5%, 5-10%, >10%).
+Also, provide details thereof, in about The waste generated at its offices is managed as per the waste disposal process.'
+50 words or so.
 The Company has procedures in place to dispose of e-waste through authorised e-waste vendors.
 The Company has normal sewerage system as per plans of Municipality.
-Principl 1.
+Princip le 3 1.
 Please indicate the Total number of employees.
 99. 2.
 Please indicate the Total number of employees hired on temporary/contractual/casual basis.
 Nil.
 3. Please indicate the Number of permanent women employees.
 12. 4.
 Please indicate the Number of permanent employees with disabilities The Company does not specifically track the number of disabled employees.
 The Company is an equal opportunity employer and treats all employees at par.
 5. Do you have an employee association that is recognized by management.
 No. 6.
 What percentage of your permanent employees is members of this recognized employee association?
 Not Applicable.
 7. Please indicate the Number of complaints relating to child labour, forced labour, involuntary labour, sexual harassment in the last financial year and pending, as on the end of the financial year.
-Category complaints filed during the year pending as on end of the financial year 1 Child labour / forced labour / involuntary labour - 2 Sexual harassment - - 3 Discriminatory - - employment
+No. Category No. of complaints pending as on end of the financial year Child labour / correct labour / involuntary labour Sexual harassment Discriminatory employment No. of complaints pending as on end of the financial year